Detailed guide on creating and managing agents within the CrewAI framework.

 are required and shape the agent’s behaviorllm

-determines the language model used (default: OpenAI’s GPT-4)
+determines the language model used (default: OpenAI’s GPT-4)memory

 : Enable to maintain conversation historyrespect_context_window